-School field trips are encouraged as educational and cultural experiences.
+School field trips are encouraged as educational and cultural experiences and are provided as a supplemental experience to the student's learning.
+All transportation and fees are provided by Christ the King.
 Each child must provide, his/her parent's permission to take each field trip on the approved school field trip permission form.
 Parent chaperones must arrange their participation with the homeroom teacher in advance of the field trip.
 All chaperones must have completed Safe Environment Training.
-Siblings are not allowed on field trips
+Siblings are not allowed on field trips.